iggict/fcc-data-visualization-scatterplot-graph/README.md

-# Visualize Data with a Scatterplot Grap
+# Visualize Data with a Scatterplot Graph

 Challenge for the "Data Visualization" module of FreeCodeCamp